Women in Vedic Culture

 After Sri Chaitanya took sannyasa and went to Jagannatha Puri to live, Sri Advaita Acharya and Sita Thakurani would go and visit Him, bringing their own son, Achyutananda.
 On one such occasion Sita Thakurani made many of the Lord’s favorite preparations and invited Him to their place to take lunch.
 Simply to increase their ecstasy, the Lord honored their invitation.
 Always being absorbed in motherly affection, she treated Him like her own son and He returned the sentiment.
 Sri Sita Thakurani bore three sons, Achyutananda, Krishna Mishra and Gopala Mishra.
 Thus, she was an inspiration for spreading the mission of the sankirtana movement.

-Sri Jahnava Mata was born of Sri Suryadasa, along with her sister Sri Vasudha.
+Sri Jahnava Mata was born of Sri Suryadasa around 1481, along with her sister Sri Vasudha.
 The Gaura-Ganodesha-dipika explains that They are both expansions of Varuni (Sri Vasudha) and Revati (Jahnava Mata), and that they are both incarnations of Ananga-manjari.
-In time the daughters became of marriageable age and Suryadasa gave it much thought.
-The one night he had a dream in which he gave both of his daughters to Sri Nityananda.
+So, this indicates they were never ordinary humans, and had exceptional powers to begin with.
+In time, the daughters became of marriageable age and Suryadasa gave it much thought.
+Then one night he had a dream in which he gave both of his daughters to Sri Nityananda.
 Surya dasa then told a brahmana friend about this and it was arranged to deliver the message to Sri Nityananda Himself.
 Upon hearing of it He agreed, after which the ecstasy of Suryadasa knew no bounds.

-Arrangements were made for the wedding at Borogacchi Gram, and many devotees from all around attended (the full details of which are recorded in the Bhakti-Ratnakara).
+Arrangements were made for the wedding at Badagacchi Gram, and many devotees from all around attended (the full details of which are recorded in the Bhakti-Ratnakara).
 Thus, Suryadasa was most fortunate to have given both of his daughters to Sri Nityananda Prabhu.
-Lord Nityananda stayed in Shaligrama Pura for a while but then went to Nabadvipa to show His mother Sachideva His two wives.
-Sachimata was delighted to see them.
+Lord Nityananda stayed in Shaligrama Pura for a while but then went to Nabadvipa where Sachimata and the devotees were delighted to see His two wives.
 On the order of Sachimata, Nityananda went to the house of Advaita Acharya in Shantipura.
 When his wife Sita Thakurani saw Vasudha and Sri Jahnava, she floated in waves of ecstasy.
-Sri Nityananda wandered from place to place performing many sankirtana pastimes (congregational singing of the Lord's holy names).
-In due course, Sri Vasudhadevi gave birth to a daughter named Ganga and a son named Virachandra.
-However, Sri Jahnavadevi had no children.
+Sri Nityananda wandered from place to place performing many sankirtana pastimes (congregational singing of the Lord’s holy names).
+In due course, Sri Vasudha devi gave birth to a daughter named Ganga and a son named Virachandra.
+However, Sri Jahnava devi had no children.

 Sri Jahnava Mata continued to travel with her associates and devotees, always gathering to perform sankirtana, the congregational chanting and singing of the Lord’s holy names.
 In this way, many devotees were able to drown themselves in the nectar of kirtana, and even many atheists and sinners were greatly purified.
 On one special occasion at Kheturi Gram, even Lord Chaitanya and Lord Nityananda, who had already left this world, made Their divine appearance again in the midst of the kirtana.